-#1 Updated by gourdcaptain over 3 years ago
+#1 Updated by gourdcaptain about 4 years ago

 Occurs (but to a lesser degree) on the same system with Dolphin 5.0 stable.
 Trying it with the software renderer causes a hilariously large audio-video desynch followed by an extreme version of the bug on Software on 5.0.
 There's a less extreme desynch on 5.0r1444 (still pretty remarkable) with Software, and the same visual glitch then kicks in and the sound then goes into a loop repeating the same two seconds over and over again and stops entirely.

-#3 Updated by gourdcaptain over 3 years ago
+#3 Updated by gourdcaptain about 4 years ago

 Does not appear to happen in Single Core in any renderer other than Vulkan.
 Well, there goes my chances of ever playing this game in Dolphin.
 (Current processor is great at parallel workloads (I got it for video rendering) but not especially great single-core.)

-#6 Updated by orbea over 3 years ago
+#6 Updated by orbea about 4 years ago

 As show in the duplicate issue and the screenshot's in this issue I am also experiencing problems with OpenGL (I don't have access to vulkan currently).
 For me turning off dual boot resolves the graphical issues, but also makes it too slow to play.

-#9 Updated by orbea over 3 years ago
+#9 Updated by orbea about 4 years ago

 One more thing I noticed was that this game has certain short lived sections where the its slower, from 25 fps (Full speed) to ~18 - 20 fps, these sections directly correspond with the graphical issues with OpenGL and dual core wbere the fps will also drop while still seeming full speed.
 So the speed up noticed with dual core may be somewhat misleading?